TrustTheVote-Project/Kylix/README.md

 1. Install packages: `npm install`
 2. Compile and bundle assets: `npm run start`
 3. Open `http://localhost:9000` in a browser.
-4. Run mock api `npm run start-mock-api` and browse api schema at `http://localhost:9000/api-browser.html`
+4. Browse api schema at `http://localhost:3000/api-browser.html`

 ## Demo

 In the demo, enter the following to trigger a successful response:
 Driver's License: W888444111666
 Eye Color: Blue